 Then you’ll need the right tools for the job.
 A compass and telescope won’t get you far, but there are software and services available that can help a great deal.

 In this post I’ll walk you through the Product Sourcing category of the Web Retailer directory.
-It covers market research, product evaluation, importing and private label, online arbitrage, wholesale, liquidation and dropshipping.
+It covers product discovery and analysis, importing, online arbitrage, wholesale, liquidation and dropshipping.

 There are several reasons.
 Online marketplaces are incredibly competitive, so it’s not enough to find just anything to sell.
 The intuition that popular products will be good sellers couldn’t be more wrong – usually the most popular items turn out to be the most competitive and least profitable.
 You’ll need to find quieter waters for your business to stand a chance.